sudomaaz/shopit-guvi/backend/README.md

 ## MERN eCommerce Web App

-A full fledged e-commerce applcation.
-It was developed with the guidance of the Udemy course.
-I changed the payment method from PayPal to Stripe.
+A full fledged e-commerce applcation written from scratch with seeked guidance from youtube.

 Backend API is created with express and MongoDB.